Get Free Access to Leading Smart Grid and Energy Systems Labs and Services

 - Scientific and technical relevance, originality and innovation, methodology, robust and realistic test/evaluation approach

 - Prospect of knowledge enhancement at the research infrastructures

 - Completeness and organisation of the proposal, clear definition of the objectives and expected results, relevance of the proposed dissemination actions, justified amount of requested access

 - Compliance with European RTD policies and priorities; prospect of social impact and impact on EU industry.
 New users, young researchers, female researchers are especially welcome.

-The User Group (UG) leader and the majority of the UG must work in a country other than the one where the requested infrastructure is located.
+According to the H2020 participation rules (GA Art.
+16.1) the User Group (UG) leader and the majority of the UG members must work in a country other than the one where the requested infrastructure is located.